Please select a category below.

 The fence permit applications must contain the following items:

-See the “Fence Construction Information” Document for more details and example diagrams on the City of Ashland Website at: http://www.ashland.or.us/files/fence-information.pdf
+CLICK HERE to view the “Fence Construction Information” handout for more details and example diagrams.

 To determine the zoning district for a property, click on the Zoning Map below: